Progress chart

 Progress charts are tools used in classrooms, in child care centers, and in homes across the world.
-They are used to promote good behaviors and reward children for those behaviors, which is why they are also known as behavior charts.
-They can be used in a variety of situations and they can come in a variety of styles.
+They are used to promote good behavior and reward children for those behaviors, which is why they are also known as behavior charts.
+They can be used in a many situations and they can come in a variety of styles.
 Progress charts are easy to use and promote positive reinforcement.

 What is it?

-A progress chart is a reward system.
-It involves stickers or stars, and a chart that can be either printed off or made by hand.
+A progress chart is a form of reward system.
+It involves stickers, stars or another form of marks and a chart that can be either printed or made by hand.
 The main goal of a progress chart is to track children's learning or behavior.
 It can be used to curb bad behaviors and to encourage good behaviors.
 It is inexpensive and can be changed to fit different situations.
-The child earns stickers for the desired behavior and after so many stars, earns a reward.
+The child earns marks for the desired behavior and earns a reward after a certain amount is reached.

 Variety

-The Raising Children Network agrees that you can either make a chart or you can find them just about anywhere on the internet.
-Children all have different needs when learning, so these charts can help children of any age with anything from potty training to reading books.
+The Raising Children Network agrees that you can either make a chart or you can find them on the internet.
+Children all have different needs when learning, so these charts can help children of any age with many things.
 Progress charts can be used at home as well as in daycares and in schools.
 These charts can be individualized throughout classrooms, where children can learn to make their own specialized ones.
 There are several types of charts that parents, caregivers, and educators can use.